giorgioPirro/tictactoe/checklist.md

 [ ] - Remove Board.toArray (or maybe think about the mashup of data structures around Board) [ ] - Add tests for Utils functions?
-[ ] - Annotate all private (not exposed) functions by prepending _ to their name
+[ ] - Annotate all private (not exposed) functions by prepending _ to their name [ ] - Better language for creating boards in helpers (something more graphical)